-- Parents/carers and pupils are to be actively encouraged to contribute to adjustments or reviews of the school e-Safety Policy. - Parents/carers are asked to read through and sign Acceptable Use Agreements on behalf of their child on admission to school. - Parents/carers are required to make a decision as to whether they consent to images of their child being taken/used in the public domain (e.g. on the school website). - The school disseminates information to parents relating to e-Safety where appropriate in the form of: - Information meetings - o Posters - Website/ Learning Platform training and postings - Newsletter items - We seek verbal agreement from parents: I agree that I shall not take any photographs or images at school events. - Parents are requested NOT to video school performances.
+- Parents/carers and pupils are to be actively encouraged to contribute to adjustments or reviews of the school e-Safety Policy. - Parents/carers are asked to read through and sign an Acceptable Use Agreement on behalf of their child on admission to school. - Parents/carers are required to make a decision as to whether they consent to images of their child being taken/used in the public domain (e.g. on the school website). - Parents/carers are required to decide to activate or deactivate webcams or microphones when connecting to remote video conferencing. - The school disseminates information to parents relating to e-Safety where appropriate in the form of:

+- Information meetings - Posters - Website/Learning Platform training and postings - Newsletter items - We seek verbal agreement from parents: "I agree that I shall not take any photographs or images at school events". - Parents are requested NOT to video school performances.
 Videos are captured ONLY by school staff.